 An estimated 1 in 8 women will be diagnosed with breast cancer in her lifetime.
 Breast cancer screening, treatment, and awareness are vital to ensure the health of individuals in our communities.

-The Request for Applications (RFA) for the 2014 granting cycle (April 2014 - March 2015) is now closed.
-The deadline to apply was 5pm Friday Decmber 6, 2013.
+The Request for Applications (RFA) for the 2015 granting cycle (April 2015 - March 2016) is now open.
+The deadline to apply is 5pm Friday Decmber 5, 2014.
 You can find more information about applying for funding here.

 BRIEF SUMMARY OF PRIORITIES